therahulkumar/therahulkumar.github.io/_posts/2018-10-19-sort-command.markdown

 rahul
 ```

-By default sort uses entire line for comparison and sorts based on lexicographical order.
+By default sort uses entire line for comparison and sorts based on lexicographical order (number < alphabet and Uppercase < Lowercase).

 # 2. Sort  in reverse order
 `-r` flag is used to sort in reverse order